 9. BetterHelp

 BetterHelp is a subscription-based online therapy platform.
 You can message, call, or video chat with a licensed therapist, and unlimited messaging lets you keep the conversation going between sessions.
-While it doesn’t accept insurance, you may be eligible for HSA/FSA reimbursement, and some therapists may offer partial reimbursement.
+It’s recently expanded its insurance coverage with limited options in some states, and you may be eligible for HSA/FSA reimbursement.
+Some therapists may offer partial reimbursement.

 The platform also includes helpful extras, like group webinars and digital tools to guide your progress.
 For specialized care, BetterHelp offers couples therapy through Regain and teen therapy through Teen Counseling.
 Instead of browsing a directory, you’re quickly matched with a therapist through a short intake process.
 All sessions are secure and confidential, with options for private or anonymous login.

-When comparing Grow Therapy vs. BetterHelp, the biggest difference is that Grow works with insurance and offers in-person visits, while BetterHelp relies on subscription-based pricing.
+When comparing Grow Therapy vs. BetterHelp, the biggest difference is that Grow works with more insurance plans nationwide.

 Cost and insurance